Constitutional Principles & Limited Government

 I am committed to the Constitution and to the constitutional principles of limited government, states’ rights, and individual liberties, and I will continue to fight hard to make sure the federal government abides by the restrictions the Constitution places on it.

-Among other efforts to rein in our supersized federal government, I support legislation to prevent unnecessary regulations and red tape, to restrict unfunded mandates on state and local governments, and to repeal the unconstitutional health care law and replace it with commonsense health care reforms that comply with our Constitution.
+Among other efforts to rein in our supersized federal government, I support legislation to prevent unnecessary regulations and red tape, to restrict unfunded mandates on state and local governments.
+Toward that end, I introduced H.R.
+185, the Regulatory Accountability Act, which was adopted by the House of Representatives on January 13, 2015.
+The legislation requires federal bureaucrats to adopt the least costly method to effectively implement the law.

 I am a Member of the Congressional Constitution Caucus, which is dedicated to restoring limited government to safeguard individual liberties as intended by our Founders and prescribed by our Constitution.